Titan CEO says still hopes to buy part of French Goodyear plant

-PARIS (Reuters) - U.S. tyre company Titan International (TWI.N) still wants to buy part of the Goodyear (GT.O) plant in northern France that has been earmarked for closure, provided that unions agree, Titan’s CEO said in a radio interview on Friday.
+PARIS, Oct 25 (Reuters) - U.S. tyre company Titan International still wants to buy part of the Goodyear plant in northern France that has been earmarked for closure, provided that unions agree, Titan’s CEO said in a radio interview on Friday.

 The factory in Amiens makes agricultural and road tyres and employs 1,200 staff.
 It belongs to Goodyear France, a subsidiary of U.S. firm Goodyear which wants to close the plant because it says the road tyres business is unprofitable.